Interactive Brokers Review 2024: Pros & Cons

 First, they will ask for general information about you (name, address, and such).
 You will also need to select the type of account you want.
 This choice is essential.
 This step is also where you will choose the base currency of your account.

-The second step of the procedure is to give financial information.
+The second step of the procedure is to provide financial information.
 IB will ask you how much money you have and how much experience you have with stocks.
 And you will have to choose which instruments you want to invest in.
 Do not worry too much since you can register for new investing instruments later.

 The next step is about accepting the terms and conditions of Interactive Brokers.
 I would recommend at least skimming through them.
 After this, they will ask for proof of your identity and extra tax-related information.